donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/kobayashi.jpg" alt="Kobayashi" width="200px"/>

-In the same vein, perhaps the gold standard for classical differential geometry is the book by Do Carmo:
+In the same vein, the gold standard for classical differential geometry is the book by Do Carmo:

 **[Differential Geometry of Curves and Surfaces](https://www.amazon.com/Differential-Geometry-Curves-Surfaces-Mathematics/dp/0486806995/)**, *Manfredo P. Do Carmo*